 Therefore, the Property Care Association (PCA) have established a stand-alone register for those users who have passed a test, following training and gaining information they must know, to use chemicals safely.
 The national register is held by PCA and each user is trained by PCA before testing and being issued with their user registration card.

 Professional user of Biocides Register

 Our staff are well qualified already, so they don’t need to spend time on attending a Biocide users’ course and sitting a test, do they?
 As is happens we are firm believers in ‘life long learning’ and ‘Continuing professional development’.
 This course is about such a basic and important thing; the health and safety of our employees, customers and the environment – of course we attended!

 Brick-Tie’s remedial treatment team are all now enrolled on the Professional Biocide Users Register

 This means that when it comes to the use of chemicals in your commercial premises or home Brick-Tie know how to work safe.
 Our surveyors have in effect re-qualified in safe biocide specification and application because there is no harm at all in re-visiting fundamentals.
 The same goes for our PCAQT technicians and Katrina and Sian who passed their PCAQT some years ago.
-Yes, even our boss Bryan Hindle, one of the most qualified and experienced people in the remedial industry took time out to go over this again (good job he passed or there would be lots of egg on his face).
+Yes, even our technical director Bryan Hindle, one of the most qualified and experienced people in the remedial industry took time out to go over this again (good job he passed or there would be lots of egg on his face).